-Dr. Hamdullah Mohib has served as Afghanistan’s Ambassador to the United States since September 2015.
-He also serves as non-resident Ambassador to Mexico, the Dominican Republic, Argentina, and Columbia.
-During his tenure, Ambassador Mohib has focused on redefining Afghanistan’s narrative in the United States to reflect the new realities of the country as a young democracy moving steadily on a path to prosperity and peace as a result of the social change and institutional development that has taken place over the past 16 years.
+Dr. Hamdullah Mohib has served as Afghanistan’s Ambassador to the United States from September 2015 to 2018.
+He also served as non-resident Ambassador to Mexico, the Dominican Republic, Argentina, and Colombia.
+During his tenure, Ambassador Mohib focused on redefining Afghanistan’s narrative in the United States to reflect the new realities of the country as a young democracy moving steadily on a path to prosperity and peace as a result of the social change and institutional development that has taken place over the past 16 years.

 In the summer of 2017, President Trump announced his administration’s policy for a renewed long-term engagement in Afghanistan, a result of months of intensive dialogue between Afghanistan and the United States.
-Moving forward, Ambassador Mohib will focus on nurturing investment partnerships between the United States and Afghanistan, as well as focusing on the shared security objectives of the two countries.
+Moving forward, Ambassador Mohib focused on nurturing investment partnerships between the United States and Afghanistan, as well as on the shared security objectives of the two countries.

 During his tenure at the Presidential Palace, his role involved liaising with governmental counterparts and drafting of bilateral and multilateral agreements.
 Dr. Mohib also engaged in the substantive preparation and implementation of official presidential visits to over a dozen countries as part of the administration’s strategy for geopolitical and economic integration.
 Dr. Mohib led the presidential negotiating team for several inter-government cooperation agreements and the formulation of Afghanistan’s national development “Realizing Self-Reliance” reform strategy.